Xpktro/contest-scorer/DESIGN.md

 - Special rules (after the initial validation):
   - 'minimumContacts': Contacts can only be valid if the participant has appeared in the contest at least a given number of times.
 Params: 5
   - 'blacklist': (Defined one level over the rule set).
 Exclude specific callsigns from receiving or awarding points and from appearing in the final ranking.
 Params: ['callsign1', 'callsign2']
+  - 'allowMissingParticipants': (Defined one level over the rule set).
+Controls whether contacts with stations that did not submit a log should be validated and scored.
+When true, contacts with missing participants are accepted and scored.
+When false (or not specified), contacts with missing participants are rejected.
+Params: true/false

 2. Each valid contact should be scored based on the rules.